nwillc/genfuncs/README.md

 func (p *Promise[T]) Wait() *Result[T]
 ```

-Wait on the completion of a Promise\.
+Wait on the completion of a Promise.

 ## type [Result](<https://github.com/nwillc/genfuncs/blob/master/result.go#L26-L29>)

-Result is an implementation of the Maybe pattern\.
-This is mostly for experimentation as it is a poor fit with Go's traditional idiomatic error handling\.
+Result is an implementation of the Maybe pattern.
+This is mostly for experimentation as it is a poor fit with Go's traditional idiomatic error handling.

 ```go
 type Result[T any] struct {